HarringayMakerSpace/voice-controlled-switch/README.md

 ### Setup the Raspberry Pi Zero

 Using the non-Wifi version of the Pi Zero its easiest to set it up for access from a PC over a USB cable.
-Install a fresh copy of [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) onto the SD Card and configure it for USB access:

 **1.** Flash Raspbian Stretch Lite [onto the SD card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 **2.** Once Raspbian is flashed, open up the boot partition (in Windows Explorer, Finder etc) and add to the bottom of the ```config.txt``` file ```dtoverlay=dwc2``` on a new line, then save the file.